A new method toward the Landau-Ginzburg/Calabi-Yau correspondence via quasi-maps: Direct image cone and the stack of quasi-maps

 \section{Direct image cone and the stack of quasi-maps}

-In this section we define the stack $\qmap$ of quasi-maps of degree $d>0$ to a projective space $\PP^{n-1}$ for $g, m\in \ZZ_{\ge 0}$ and recall the result of Ciocan-Fontanine and Kim (\cite{CFK}), independently Chang and Li (\cite{ChangLi}) that it is an algebraic stack and that any open substack of $\qmap$ which is a \DM stack is equipped with a perfect obstruction theory.
+In this section, we define the stack $\fQ_+=\fQ_+(g,m,d)$ of quasi-maps of degree $d>0$ to a projective space $\PP^{4}$ for $g, m\in \ZZ_{\ge 0}$ and recall the result of Ciocan-Fontanine and Kim \cite{CFK}, independently Chang and Li \cite{ChangLi} that it is an algebraic stack and that any open \DM substack of $\fQ_+$ is equipped with a perfect obstruction theory.

-\begin{defi} An $m$-pointed \emph{quasi-stable} curve is a connected curve $C$ which has at worst nodal singularities, together with $m$ distinct smooth points $p_1,\cdots, p_m$ in $C$. \end{defi}
+\begin{defi} An $m$-pointed \emph{prestable} curve is a connected reduced curve $C$ which has at worst nodal singularities, together with $m$ distinct smooth marked points $q_1,\dots, q_m$ in $C$.
+An $m$-pointed prestable curve $(C,q_1,\dots, q_m)$ is \emph{stable} (resp. \emph{semistable}) if $\olog_C:=\omega_C(\sum_{i=1}^m q_i)$ is ample (resp. nef). \end{defi}